2014–15 North American winter: February cold wave

-Mid-February blizzard
+Valentine's Day blizzard

 From February 14–15, the Northeast experienced yet another winter storm, with Boston receiving over 12 in of snow.
 Other locations around Massachusetts received up to 22 in, bringing the total snowfall up to almost 6 ft in some areas.
 Residents of Boston and surrounding areas were urged to stay inside, due to the increasingly dangerous conditions.
 There were numerous automobile accidents and roofs caving in throughout the Northeast and Midwest, and at least six people were confirmed dead.

+Mid-February–early March winter storms

+In the second half of February into the first week of March, five separate winter storms impacted areas from western Texas to the Northeast, all which included a messy swath of snow and ice.

+February 15–17 winter storm

+The first winter storm occurred on President's Day.
 Parts of the central and southern U.S. received heavy snow and ice.
 Washington, D.C. received over 4 in of snow and parts of the mid-South received 0.5 in of freezing rain.
 The ice storm caused over 200,000 people to lose power.
-A second winter storm hit the mid-South on February 25–26, bringing an additional 3 in to 8 in of snow much of North Carolina.

-Late February–early March winter storms

-In the last week of February into the first week of March, four separate winter storms impacted areas from western Texas to the Northeast, all which included a messy swath of snow and ice.
+February 20–22 winter storm

-The first winter storm occurred on the weekend of February 20–22.
+The second winter storm occurred on the weekend of February 20–22.
 During this time period, a weak area of low pressure formed in the central parts of the U.S, and began to track eastward.
 Precipitation was at first relatively scattered, but as the day went on it began to blossom, reaching the Mid-Atlantic by the evening of February 21.
 There was more ice then snow in this system, and as a result, periods of freezing rain and sleet were expected in a swath extending from North Carolina to Long Island, with ice accumulations ranging from 0.1–0.5 in, and snow accumulations of 5–8 in.
 This system moved off the coast early on February 22.